HasnatAnwar/seead/README.md

 ## Appendix

-This is Dumy project for my porfolio.
+This is Dummy project for my porfolio.